-Married couples filing separately may claim only those expenses personally incurred by a spouse.
+Married couples filing separately may claim only those expenses personally incurred.
 The other spouse may not claim any expenses already claimed or planned to claim by the spouse incurring the expense.

-Requirement 1: Provider Must Be Licensed or Certified to Practice in New Mexico medical expenses incurred to calculate the medical care expense deduction, you cannot include expenses paid to a provider who does not meet this requirement.
+Requirement 1: Provider Must Be Licensed or Certified to Practice in New Mexico

 When medical expenses are incurred for services provided by a medical doctor, osteopathic physician, dentist, podiatrist, chiropractic physician, or psychologist, the person providing the service must be licensed or certified to practice in New Mexico.
-In the
+In the medical expenses incurred to calculate the medical care expense deduction, you cannot include expenses paid to a provider who does not meet this requirement.